onionpop/privcount/doc/ClassificationStats.markdown

 tag: _[MID]_

 ```
-RendMultiHopClientCircuitCount / MidCircuitCount
+Rend2MultiHopClientCircuitCount / MidCircuitCount
 ```

 Notes:
   * Measured in different positions
-  * We use `RendMultiHopClientCircuitCount`, because `RendClientCircuitCount` includes Tor2web, but `MidCircuitCount` does not.
+  * We use `Rend2MultiHopClientCircuitCount`, because `Rend2ClientCircuitCount` includes Tor2web, but `MidCircuitCount` does not.
   * This is slightly inaccurate, because `MidCircuitCount` counts 4-hop circuits 2 times, 5-hop circuits 3 times,
 6-hop circuits 4 times, and 7-hop circuits 5 times.